[Analysis] A second von der Leyen term at EU helm 'not a done deal'

 "The damage [to the EU's credibility] was terrible," the official said.

-Similarly, von der Leyen's swift and unilateral decision to temporarily suspend the EU Commission's payments to the UN agency in Gaza (UNRWA) based on Israeli terrorism-allegations also drew criticism from EU leaders who felt frustrated by her lack of consultation.
+Similarly, von der Leyen's swift and unilateral decision to temporarily withhold the EU Commission's payments to the UN agency in Gaza (UNRWA) based on Israeli terrorism-allegations also drew criticism from EU leaders who felt frustrated by her lack of consultation.

 But if nothing else, she has been able to give an answer to the famous question, apocryphally posed by former US secretary of state Henry Kissinger: "Who do I call if I want to speak to Europe?".